TobiasPSP/doneland_sources/Components/Light/LED/Current/README.md

 ### Identifying LED Specs by Testing

-Probably the best and most precise way of identifying the specs you need for *resistance calculation* is to *test* the **LED**.
-This is technically most interesting as it exposes much of how **LEDs** truly work. show the *current* already
+Probably the most interesting and precise way of identifying the specs of your **LED** is to *test* them.
+This exposes much of how **LEDs** truly work.
 For this you need:

 * A *power supply* with *variable voltage* in the range of *1.5-4V*
 * Optionally an Ampere-Meter (multimeter or clamp) in case your *power supply* does *not* show the *current*